-The Teachers College Reading, Writing, and Phonics Elementary Literacy Teacher Leaders (TCRWP ELTL) program serves 38 elementary schools.
-Through Lab work, select teacher leaders are provided with intensive coaching and professional development designed to help them become empowered to bring learning back to their own school.
+We also continued our support of the Teachers College Reading, Writing, and Phonics Elementary Literacy Teacher Leaders (TCRWP ELTL) program, serving 38 elementary schools.
+Through lab work, select teacher leaders are provided with intensive coaching and professional development designed to help them become empowered to bring learning back to their own school.

 SCHOLARSHIPS & AWARDS

 A core part of our work remains to provide the students and educators of WCCUSD with awards to recognize their work and potential for higher learning.
-Scholarships for graduating seniors and grants for the educators of WCCUSD remains vital to addressing access to the tools necessary for success.
+Our Teaching Excellence Awards are an important tool for retainment of talent in the district.
+Scholarships for graduating seniors and grants for the educators of WCCUSD remain vital to addressing access to the tools necessary for success.

 Awarded to scholars since 2005